-The manas (mental faculty), however, has continued unbroken since beginningless kalpas.
-It has experienced the people, matters, and principles of countless ages, accumulating habits and tendencies from life after life, resonating with the karmic seeds sown throughout those lifetimes.
-Therefore, the five aggregates of this life are continuous with those of past lives in terms of habits, afflictions, and defilements.
-If one does not practice cultivation and instead acquires new unwholesome habits in this life, these tendencies will grow increasingly heavier.
-The ālaya consciousness (eighth consciousness) has also continued unbroken since beginningless kalpas and will never cease to exist in future lives.
-Thus, the self of this life and the self of past lives are definitely interconnected, not unrelated.
-In our practice, we should therefore give much consideration to the well-being of our future selves.
+In contrast, the manas (mind-root) has continued unbroken since beginningless kalpas, enduring the people, affairs, and phenomena of countless ages, accumulating habitual tendencies across lifetimes and resonating with karmic seeds sown throughout those existences.
+Thus, the five aggregates of this life and those of past lives maintain continuity in terms of habitual afflictions and defilements.
+If one does not cultivate practice, and instead allows new unwholesome habits to form in this life, these tendencies will grow increasingly heavy.
+The eighth consciousness (ālaya-vijñāna, storehouse consciousness) has likewise persisted unbroken since beginningless kalpas and will never cease in future lifetimes.
+Therefore, the self of this life and the self of past lives are intrinsically connected, not unrelated.
+In our practice, we must diligently strive for the benefit of our future selves.

 1